- City Government

 The Batavia Fire Department provides fire, rescue, and emergency medical services to the citizens of Batavia and the surrounding Batavia Township and Countryside Fire Protection District.

-The department consists of 24 full-time members, 12 full-time paramedics, and 36 part-time members.
-Typically, there are five on-duty personnel at the normal the city's West Station and eight on-duty personnel at the East Station.
+The department consists of 25 full-time members, 12 full-time paramedics, and 27 part-time members.
+Typically, there are five on-duty personnel at the normal the city's West Station and nine on-duty personnel at the East Station.
 There is an advanced life support ambulance as well as an advanced life support fire engine at each fire station.

-- Blood pressure screening at either station at any time (free)
+- Free blood pressure screening at either station at any time

 - Free child safety seat inspections